 There’s also WWDC, Apple’s Worldwide Developer Conference, a multi-day event in the middle of the year focused on sessions for developers, helping them make the most out of the latest Apple tools and products.
 It kicks off with a big keynote that serves to announce new products (typically the latest versions of iOS and macOS, as well as a few hardware products).

 Apple usually announces the exact dates of its special events only a couple weeks in advance, but it tends to hold events at similar times from one year to the next.
-Here’s a list of the remaining events we expect Apple to hold in 2019, and what we expect it to announce there.
+Here’s a list of the events we expect Apple to hold in 2020, and what we expect it to announce there.
 We’ll update this list throughout the year as we get a clearer picture of when Apple will take the stage and what it will announce.